 3. Physical, Emotional and Mental Health

 Daily WolfPack and Wellness time is scheduled with the homeroom class.
-This is a time in which curricular outcomes for the Alberta Comrehensive School Health Program will be explored with the homeroom teacher, together with the support of the physical education teaching team and various community resources.
-Considering the stressors experienced during this pandemic, a strong focus will be placed on: social-emotional learning, wellness, building strong relationships; understanding the many psychological, intellectual and physical changes of adolescence; organizing materials for learning; and, managing weekly school assignments and deadlines.
+This is a time in which curricular outcomes for the Alberta Comprehensive School Health Program will be explored with the homeroom teacher, together with the support of the physical education teaching team and various community resources.
+One Friday of each month will be a dedicated Wellness Friday, with special symposiums, workshops and guest speakers for students to learn from and be inspired by.
+Considering the stressors experienced during these difficult times, a strong focus will be placed on: social-emotional learning, wellness, building strong relationships; understanding the many psychological, intellectual and physical changes of adolescence; organizing materials for learning; and, managing weekly school assignments and deadlines.

 4. Active Living and Fresh Air

 All students are provided with a daily Physical Education class, from a designated Physical Education teacher.
 We offer a wide selection of after school athletic team sports (cross country, soccer, volleyball, basketball, badminton and track and field) that are designed to develop skill, promote school pride and reduce stress.
-We are hopeful to resume the athletic calendar this school year, as AHS health protocols permit.
 An intramural lunchtime program will be launched and communicated to students in the later fall.

 Lunchtime provides a supervised opportunity to eat outdoors and access the sprawling school grounds for games and sports.
 Students in Gr.
 5-6 are supervised by noon supervisors indoors for the first half of lunch hour, followed by supervised play outdoors for the second half of lunch, in the upper field.
 We offer an open campus concept in Grades 7-9, allowing for the opportunity to enjoy the surrounding neighborhood.
 School excursions to locations such as Fish Creek Park, Glenmore Reservoir, and Kananaskis Country, are planned to enjoy the outdoor world and natural elements.
 Field trips will be cautiously reinstated this school year, and the opportunity for overnight excursions is pending and will be monitored by health officials and senior CBE leadership.